Andhra Pradesh

-About this Art Form
+About this art form

 Kalamkari literally means 'pen work' — kalam (pen) and kari (craft).
 This ancient textile art from Andhra Pradesh involves hand-painting or block-printing on cotton fabric using natural dyes.
 The Srikalahasti style uses a bamboo or date-palm pen to draw mythological narratives, while the Machilipatnam style uses hand-carved wooden blocks.
 The fabric undergoes a 23-step process of bleaching, dyeing and fixing to achieve its rich, lasting colours.